-If your child has a special educational need, they may need extra help in a range of areas, for example:
+If your child has a special need, they may need extra help in a range of areas, for example:

 - school work

 - reading, writing, number work or understanding information

 - expressing themselves or understanding what others are saying